myobie/6wunderkinder-code-problem-1/README.md

 * Learned that `str` is how one concat's strings
 * Could'nt get `map` to work, so I used `doseq` instead.
 I don't understand why I couldn't use `map`.
+* The `count` param to the twitter api seems to just not work.

 [Stackoverflow link]: http://stackoverflow.com/questions/11825444/clojure-base64-encoding